 Yuri: “I—I couldn’t help but notice... you haven’t touched your manga today.”

-Natsuki jolted slightly.
-Her gaze flickered to the volume of Parfait Girls on her desk, untouched.
+You jolted slightly.
+Your gaze flickered to the volume of Parfait Girls on her desk, untouched.
 “Yeah.
-Not really feeling it,” she muttered, arms crossed.
+Not really feeling it,” You muttered, arms crossed.

 Yuri stared for a moment.
-It wasn’t like Natsuki to ignore manga — it was her escape, her joy.
+It wasn’t like Natsuki to ignore manga — it was your escape, your joy.

 A pause.
-Natsuki’s fingers curled tightly around the sleeves of her blazer.
+Your fingers curled tightly around the sleeves of your blazer.
 “Why do you care?”

 Yuri took a breath.
 “Because...
 I’ve come to know you as someone strong.
 Fierce.
 But right now... you seem tired.
 Like you're holding something back.”